mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 ---
 layout: post
-title: Joy of OCaml - Part III(Unfinished post)
+title: Joy of OCaml - Part III
 published: true
 ---
 In this installment of the series there is OCaml functional code that shows a 'Game of life' implementation.
 As usual I will explain the functional part of the code.
 I specifically point out